nthuyouwei/soclab/README.md

 # soclab
-my name is youwei liu
+My name is Youwei Liu.

-in NTHU implementation project
+In NTHU implementation project.